← Back to Library

 What are the Five Elements in Chinese philosophy?+

 The Five Elements (五行 Wu Xing) are Wood, Fire, Earth, Metal, and Water.
-They represent fundamental energetic phases cycling through nature, the human body, and destiny analysis.
-The character 行 means "to move," emphasizing that these are dynamic processes, not static substances.
+They are five traditional categories for reading change and relationships.
+The character 行 means "to move," so they are dynamic phases rather than static substances.

 What is the generating cycle of the Five Elements?+

-The generating cycle flows: Wood feeds Fire, Fire creates Earth (ash), Earth bears Metal (minerals), Metal collects Water (condensation), Water nourishes Wood.
-Each element nurtures the next in a "mother-son" relationship chain.
+The generating cycle flows: Wood feeds Fire, Fire creates Earth, Earth bears Metal, Metal collects Water, and Water nourishes Wood.
+It describes support from one phase to the next.

 What is the controlling cycle?+

-The controlling cycle flows: Wood parts Earth, Earth dams Water, Water extinguishes Fire, Fire melts Metal, Metal cuts Wood.
-This cycle maintains balance by preventing dominance.
-Moderate control is stabilizing; excessive control becomes the "Overacting" cycle in traditional theory.
+The controlling cycle flows: Wood parts Earth, Earth dams Water, Water extinguishes Fire, Fire melts Metal, and Metal cuts Wood.
+It describes restraint.
+Moderate control can stabilize a pattern; excessive control is called Overacting in traditional theory.

 How are the Five Elements used in Bazi?+